rnbguy/oopsla21artifact/oltp/README.md

 | 2 nodes ; readcommitted | 170 | 15 | 15 | 15 |
 | 3 nodes ; readcommitted | 170 | 15 | 15 | 15 |

-## Reproduce results from paper

-The one-shot command is enough.
-But one can also reproduce the results one benchmark at a time.

-Note.
-More number of iterations is preferable to produce a more accurate trend.
-The suggested minimum number of iterations is 100.

 # Futher usage

-The main contribution is MonkeyDB.
+Our main contribution is MonkeyDB.
 It is just a `cargo` binary project.
 To run MonekeyDB, execute `cargo run --release` and MonkeyDB will serve SQL queries at default 3306 port.
 The binary will also be available in the `target/release` directory.

 You can make MonkeyDB listen to some other port as `cargo run --release -- -a 8800` (check `cargo run --release -- --help`).